sideeffects/SideFXLabsExamples/README.md

 This allows us to reduce the download size for [the GitHub releases of SideFX Labs](https://github.com/sideeffects/SideFXLabs), where you can access the full suite of SideFX Labs tools.

+## Important Note

+You do not necessarily need the contents of this repository just to use SideFX Labs.

 ## What Is SideFX Labs

 SideFX Labs is a free, open-source toolset geared towards assisting Houdini users with a variety of tasks commonly used for digital content creation.
 It is an all-inclusive toolset that spans the shelf, digital assets, custom desktops and scripts and more.
 The toolset is currently maintained by Mai Ao, Danicka Oglesby, Christos Stavridis, Mohamad Salame, and Bailey Hogan.
 It also receives a lot of contributions from the always active Houdini community.
 The toolset originated from the GameDevelopmentToolset, which was rebranded in the Houdini 18.0 release.